reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Normative Correctness.md

 Constructivism is actually a narrow form of existence internalism if we accept judgment internalism and if we believe one can have motivating reasons without judging them to be normative reasons.
 In that case, the motivating reasons corresponding to one's normative judgments would be a strict subset of their motivational set.

-## Fully Rational
+## Competing Theories

-### Humean Theory of Rationality
+### Humean Model

 The Humean theory of rationality states the following

 A has a reason to X if and only if (1) X promotes A's desire d and (2) d is not based on any false beliefs.
-This can be simplified to: A has a reason to X if and only if X promotes a foundational (rather than derivative) desire in A.
+This can be simplified to: A has a reason to X if and only if X promotes a foundational (rather than derivative) desire in A. Desires are then the upshot of the following

-This allows for only one form of criticism of an agent's desire - i.e. if the desire is based on a false belief.
-But there seems to be much more broader possibilities for rationally criticizing a desire.
-See below:

-### More requirements
+- Full information
+- Correct means-end deliberation (generation of a desire to X as a result of combining a desire to Y and a belief that X -> Y).

+Desires can be given three components:
+* A certain positive or negative sensation
+* A disposition to promote some state of affairs
+* An unreflective normative judgment that one has reason to promote a state of affairs

+Not clear if an "urge" can be reduced to a sensation/disposition pair.

+#### Problems

+These are problems insofar as desires are divorced from normative judgments (e.g. plans, goals, etc.).

+* Normativity of desires: Why would a desire, in terms of just sensations and dispositions, provide someone with reasons for action?
+Imagine someone had a disposition where they just felt the urge to turn on radios whenever they saw one but they didn't think they had any reason to do so.
+Imagine A is injected with a drug that makes him crave the drug much more, and this is his strongest desire by far.
+Does he have most reason to take the drug?
+* Disconnects: Assume the normativity of desires are accounted for.
+How to account for disconnects between an agent's reasons and their desires? e.g. weakness of will (no desires created given reasons) and addiction (no reasons come from desires).
+* Priority: Assume the disconnect between reasons and desires is accounted for (perhaps by looking at a mode of desires).
+On this model, the authority of desires are simply based on their "strength".
+	- How does this account for the authority we want to give to categorically superior desires?
+E.g. the priority of higher-order desires or desires under full experience, reflection, sound state of mind, etc. which may have low strength?
+	- How can we ground criticisms of fully informed desires that are based on inexperience, lack of reflection, unsound, etc.?
+* Prudence: Why agents have reason to satisfy the desires of their future self?

+See general problems below

+### Dispositionalism / Sophisticated Humean Model

 The idealization for discovering reasons requires, at a minimum, full information and correct means-end-deliberation.
-Some other possibilities include:
+Some other possibilities include.
+We can supplement the Humean model by incorportating other requirements:

-- Fully Information
-- Fully Rational
+- Fully Informed
-    - Being free of psychological compulsions, physical addictions, emotional disturbances.
-    - Correct means-end deliberation (generation of a desire to X as a result of combining a desire to Y and a belief that X -> Y).
+- Correct means-end deliberation.
+- Reflection - desires endorsed under reflection have priority over others
 	- Using imagination to determine how a desire would be satisfied.
 	- Deciding which desires one places most weight.
+- Soundness - free of psychological compulsions, physical addictions, emotional disturbances.
+- Fully Experienced - not merely knowledge of a proposition p, but exposure to a stimuli (i.e. a perception, an argument, etc.) that provokes the attitude.
 - Systematically unified desires.
-    -> (concern with one's future experiences)
+- Concern with one's future experiences.
-- Fully Experienced - not merely knowledge of a proposition p, but exposure to a stimuli (i.e. a perception, an argument, etc.) that provokes the attitude.

-Reasons = Full Rationality + Fully Experience + Full Information
+Reasons = Full Experience + Full Information + Full Reflection + Sound mental state + ...

+At bottom, the concern is that we are starting with an agent's given motivational set and find a sound deliberative route or procedure with the aforemention properties to discover reasons.

+#### Problems

+Hasn't solved the following problems from above:

+- Normativity of desires: why do mere sensations/dispositions, in the absence of a normative judgment, provide a reason for action?

+It doesn't seem that they do.
+Instead, we should focus on (1) the normative judgments an agent would make (e.g. their plans, goals), under (2) certain idealized conditions - full information, reflection, soundness, experience, etc.

+#### Evaluating underived desires

 Some theories allow the creation/destruction of underived desires.
 Williams and Smith think this allows for the creation and destruction of underived desires via imagination and, for Smith, the focus on unification.
 Smith takes a more radical approach in that he believes certain seemingly arational desires (e.g. desiring value only one's interests at the expense of others) are irrational.